 Being on LinkedIn gives us a false sense of security, thereby making us more trusting towards people.
 Attackers use this to their advantage and carry out social engineering and spear-phishing campaigns over the platform.
 Here are a few things to look out for while accepting such connection requests.

 Look for suspicious profile photos

 An easy way to detect a fake profile is to spot a fake profile picture.
-If the picture being used for the profile is evidently a stock image, then this is an immediate red flag.
+If the picture is used for the profile is evidently a stock image, then this is an immediate red flag.
 Also, check to see if the picture matches the age and gender of the individual and if there are any discrepancies.
 If you suspect the image is fake, you can reverse image search using a service like Google to see where the image originated from.

 Study the work experience and the position of the individual

 When scanning through someone’s profile, try to see if there’s some kind of natural progression throughout their career.
 If you only see multiple high-profile positions across different fields, then this should raise a red flag.
 Try to use common sense as well – is it believable that you are getting an unexpected LinkedIn connection request from a Director at Microsoft or some other big corporation?